apache/openwhisk/docs/actions.md

   You can see the `hello` action you just created.

-4. After you create your action, you can run it in the cloud in OpenWhisk with the 'invoke' command.
+4. After you create your action, you can invoke it in the cloud in OpenWhisk with the 'invoke' command.
 You can run actions with a *blocking* invocation (i.e., request/response style) or a *non-blocking* invocation by specifying a flag in the command.
 A blocking invocation request will _wait_ for the activation result to be available.
 The wait period is the lesser of 60 seconds or the action's configured [time limit](./reference.md#per-action-timeout-ms-default-60s).
 The result of the activation is returned if it is available within the wait period.
 Otherwise, the activation continues processing in the system and an activation ID is returned so that one may check for the result later, as with non-blocking requests (see [here](#watching-action-output) for tips on monitoring activations).

   This example uses the blocking parameter, `--blocking`:

   ```
   $ wsk action invoke --blocking hello